fmaschietto/mdigest/README.rst

 * ``core.toolkit.get_selection_from_node`` , retrieves a selection string from a node (resname, resid, segid and name), returning an atom-selection object.

-Another notable package is correlationplus, which also focuses on analysis of correlated motions from molecular dynamics simulations.
+Another notable package is `correlationplus`, which also focuses on analysis of correlated motions from molecular dynamics simulations.
 As specifically mentioned in the documentation, the ``compute_DCC_matrix`` and  ``compute_DCC`` functions used to compute dynamical- cross-correlation coefficients in MDiGest was adapted from a similar function in `correlationplus`.

-[DyNetAn](https://github.com/melomcr/dynetan) and [correlationplus](https://github.com/tekpinar/correlationplus) are released under the GPL-v3 and LGPL licenses, hence, MDiGest was released under the GPL-v3 license.
+[dynetan](https://github.com/melomcr/dynetan) and [correlationplus](https://github.com/tekpinar/correlationplus) are released under the GPL-v3 and LGPL licenses, hence, MDiGest was released under the GPL-v3 license.
 In the future, we plan to change such functions, such that we will be able to release the MDiGest under a more permissive license.

 `Please remember to cite the latter when using these functionalities in MDiGest!`

-Another package which deserves a mention here is `pmdlearn`.
+Another package which deserves a mention here is [pmdlearn](https://github.com/agheeraert/pmdlearn)`.
 Although the main capabilities of the latter are very different from what implemented in `MDiGest`, it provides a comprehensive module for network analysis, some parts of which we adapted in `MDiGest`.